 19. Did Narwhals Inspire the Unicorn Myth?

-In the Middle Ages, narwhal tusks, and cups made of narwhal tusk, were sold to the rich as unicorn horns.
+In the Middle Ages, narwhal tusks, and cups made of narwhal tusks, were sold to the rich as unicorn horns.
 People truly believed the narwhal horns were real unicorn horns.
 Vikings made lots of gold with narwhal horns they traded.

-The narwhal tusks and cups made of narwhal tusk were believed to have the same magical powers as unicorn horns.
+The narwhal tusks and cups made of narwhal tusks were believed to have the same magical powers as unicorn horns.
 People believed these cups would purify water, and that drinking from them would neutralize poisons.

-Queen Elizabeth I received a “unicorn horn”, which was a narwhal tusk, as a gift.
+Queen Elizabeth, I received a “unicorn horn”, which was a narwhal tusk, as a gift.